Japan is the new "comeback kid" thanks to good growth

 All Nippon Airways (ANA) and Air New Zealand opened code-share

-services between Japan and New Zealand in March 2012 that has
+services between Japan and New Zealand in March 2012, which has

 significantly improved access from across regional Japan to points